mvolkmann/blog/src/healthkit.md

   - resting heart rate
   - walking heart rate average

+## Steps to Use

+1. Create a new iOS App project in Xcode.
+1. Click the top entry in the Navigator.
+1. Select TARGETS ... {app-name} ...
+Info.
+1. Hover over one the entries and click the "+" button to add one.
+1. Add the key "Privacy - Health Share Usage Description"
+1. Enter a value like "This app needs to access your health data."
+1. Hover over one the entries and click the "+" button to add another.
+1. Add the key "Privacy - Health Update Usage Description"
+1. Enter a value like "This app needs to update your health data."
+1. Click the target under "TARGETS" which has the same name as the app.
+1. Click the "Signing & Capabilities" tab.
+1. Click "+ Capability".
+1. Type "h" and double-click "HealthKit".

+HealthKit cannot be used in the Simulator, so the app must be run on a real device.

 ## Permissions

 The first time a user runs an app that uses HealthKit